NOTICE OF VACANCY

-- Institute for Shock Physics - Pullman, WA: Combining research innovations and rigorous education (wsu.edu)
+- Institute for Shock Physics - Pullman, WA: Combining research innovations and rigorous education (shock.wsu.edu)

 - Dynamic Compression Sector - Argonne, IL: Frontier of dynamic compression science (first-of-a-kind worldwide user facility) located at the Advanced Photon Source, Argonne National Laboratory (dcs-aps.wsu.edu)

-- Applied Sciences Laboratory - Spokane, WA: Transforming science into practical solutions (wsu.edu)
+- Applied Sciences Laboratory - Spokane, WA: Transforming science into practical solutions (asl.wsu.edu)

 Washington State University

 Washington State University, one of the two research universities in the state, was founded in 1890 as the state’s land-grant institution and is located in Pullman with regional campuses in Spokane, Vancouver and the Tri-Cities.
-Due to its strong emphasis on excellence in research and education, the Carnegie Classification™ has designated WSU as R1: Doctoral University – Highest Research Activity.
-Current enrollment is approximately 29,686 undergraduate, graduate, and professional students.
-The University offers more than 200 fields of study, with 90 majors for undergraduates, 76 master’s degree programs, 64 doctoral degree programs, and 3 professional degree programs.
+Due to its strong emphasis on excellence in research and education, the Carnegie Classification™ has designated WSU as RU/VH: Research Universities (very high research activity).
+Current enrollment is approximately 28,686 undergraduate, graduate, and professional students.
+The University offers more than 200 fields of study, with 95 majors for undergraduates, 76 master’s degree programs, 66 doctoral degree programs, and 3 professional degree programs.
 Academically, the University is organized into 11 colleges (Agriculture, Human, and Natural Resource Sciences; Arts and Sciences; Business; Communication; Education; Engineering and Architecture; Honors; Medical Sciences, Nursing; Pharmacy; Veterinary Medicine) and a Graduate School.
-WSU is establishing a medical school with preliminary accreditation anticipated in the fall of 2016.
+WSU is establishing a medical school with preliminary accreditation anticipated by the summer of 2016.
 For more information, please visit www.wsu.edu.